binomial-dimension/LosingMoney/README.md

 ### Reinforce Learning

 For adjusting the water better, we create a Reinforce Learning method to get better water series.
+We use MLPpolicy and PPO2 optimizer.

 #### State